NeoVintageous/NeoVintageous/README.md

 ### Mapping CapsLock to Escape

-NeoVintageous cannot remap the caps lock.
-This is an OS level configuration e.g. on Ubuntu Gnome you can configure the caps lock to escape at the terminal:
+NeoVintageous cannot remap the CapsLock, however it can be remapped at an OS level e.g. in Ubuntu Gnome you can remap the CapsLock to Escape at the terminal.

     gsettings set org.gnome.desktop.input-sources xkb-options "['caps:escape']"